PriowisePriowise

 Who Owns Strategy?
 Everyone and No One.

-In most organisations, strategy feels like a group project.
+In most organizations, strategy feels like a group project.

 The Ownership Paradox